 I've had a camera in my hands since I was little, probably around the age of ten, when my dad lent me his old Canon DSLR.
 Fast forward thirteen years later, a few cameras in between, a first class honours Batchelor of Arts Degree in Photography (and secretly wishing I did a business degree!) and I am now so privileged to have a career in the art of documenting moments.
 So thank you, Dad, I owe you! :)

 LOVE MAKES THE WORLD GO AROUND

 But it's no ordinary love story, oh no. At just aged 16, I was quite literally set up with my other half Jack, by some of my closest friends, who eagerly punched my phone number into his phone and likewise, and demanded we went on a date.
 Well, they were right, because Jack and I have been together now since 2012, have survived multiple years of an on and off long distance relationship, and are still going strong.
 I guess you could say we were high school sweethearts.
-My parents are the same, they've been together since they were our age.

 MY STYLE and how i shoot

 So, the serious part, I suppose.
 Defining your style as a photographer is so difficult, because we all do different things, we all edit different ways, and we are all drawn to photography for different reasons!
-I prefer not to define my style as such, and rather let the images appeal to whoever they want to appeal to.
+I prefer not to define my style as such, and rather let the images appeal to whoever they appeal to.
 That said, I like to think of my images as authentic, timeless, and story-telling.
 So I guess I could tell you a bit about how I like to shoot.